koakh/NestJsPackageJwtAuthenticationLdap/README.md

 $ sudo samba-tool group listmembers "C3Administrator"
 ```

-## UPDATE 2021-10-19 15:34:39 : Fix ERROR [ExceptionHandler] Nest can't resolve dependencies of the RolesAuthGuard (?).
+## TODO: UPDATE 2021-10-19 15:34:39 : Fix ERROR [ExceptionHandler] Nest can't resolve dependencies of the RolesAuthGuard (?).
 Please make sure that the argument Reflector at index [0] is available in the AuthModule context.

 seems that somehow we are having so much pain with this error (again), better to close eyes and use a less elegant way